ddttom/doc2web/docs/prd.md

 - **Numbering must be extracted directly from numbering.xml, not inferred from text patterns**
 - **Actual numbers must be resolved based on document position and numbering definitions**
 - **Numbering formats must be converted to appropriate CSS counter styles**
+- **DOM serialization must be verified to ensure content preservation**

 ### 4.5 API and Integration